wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/telegram-devcampbot-incidents_count.png)

 1. Now we will add the list of commands to the Telegram bot.
-Open **BotFather** and enter `/start` to view all available commands.
+Open [@BotFather](https://t.me/botfather) and enter `/start` to view all available commands.
 Enter or select `/setcommands` from the **Edit Bots** section in the menu.

     ![image](./media/telegram-botfather-setcommands.png)